kaito1410/AutoDD_Rev2/README.md

 To set up the dependencies on Linux/MacOSX

 	1. Install python 3.8 and Pip3 https://medium.com/swlh/installing-python-and-pip-on-mac-72b7639a58
-	2. Run run_auto_dd.sh, it should open a terminal and install the dependencies
+	2. Run install_requirements.sh, it should open a terminal and install the dependencies
-	3. If dependencies are installed correct, the command will also run the AutoDD script
+	3. If all dependencies are installed successfully, run run_auto_dd.sh
-	4. An output called table_records.txt will be created in the same folder as AutoDD.py.
+	4. After 1-2 minutes, you should find a table_records.txt file in the AutoDD folder
-		- If table_records.txt already exists, it will append to the text file instead
+	5. To generate a new table, simply run run_auto_dd.bat again, it will append a new table to the table_records.txt file

 For Advanced Users: